AdamEisfeld/cherrybridge/README.md

 - Branch-specific (each branch has its own config)
 - Automatic (no manual management needed)

-### Merge Commit Strategy
+### Merge Strategy Support

-cherrybridge requires PRs to be merged with "Create a merge commit" strategy.
-This is because:

-- Merge commits have a specific structure (`-m 1` flag)
-- The merge commit SHA is what gets cherry-picked
+cherrybridge supports multiple merge strategies:

+**Merge Commits (Create a merge commit):**
+- Uses `git cherry-pick -m 1 -x` to select the first parent (PR side)
-- Squash/rebase merges don't have merge commits
+- Works seamlessly with merge commits

-If your team uses squash merges, you'll need to adjust your GitHub merge settings or cherrybridge won't be able to detect those PRs.
+**Squash Merges (Squash and merge):**
+- Automatically detects squash commits (single-parent commits)
+- Uses `git cherry-pick -x` without the `-m` flag
+- GitHub provides the squash commit SHA in the `mergeCommit` field

+**Rebase and Merge:**
+- May not work reliably as commits are replayed individually
+- No single commit SHA represents the entire PR

+cherrybridge automatically detects the commit type and uses the appropriate cherry-pick command.

 ## Development